dwisniewski1804/commission-calculator-app/README.md

 Classname means that under the rule some complication is hidden.

 ##Run application in CLI
+Before first run please install all dependencies:
+`composer install`

+and dump autoload:
+`composer dump-autoload`

-To do it just use:
+Then to run it with example input, use:
 `composer run go`

 ##Input/output explanation
 1. Example input file is located here `tests/input/input.csv`

-2. Example output file is located here `tests/output/output.csv`
+2. Example output file is located here `tests/output/output.csv` (only for function tests)

 They can be both used in tests or in manual run.